Norway: Church of Norway

-Separation of church and state happened significantly later in Norway than in most of Europe, and remains incomplete.
+Norway previously had a state church, the Lutheran Church of Norway.
+The separation of church and state occurred later in Norway compared to most of Europe, and is still incomplete.
 In 2012, the Norwegian parliament voted to grant the Church of Norway greater autonomy, a decision which was confirmed in a constitutional amendment on 21 May 2012.

-Until 2012 parliamentary officials were required to be members of the Evangelical-Lutheran Church of Norway, and at least half of all government ministers had to be a member of the state church.
-As state church, the Church of Norway's clergy were viewed as state employees, and the central and regional church administrations were part of the state administration.
-Members of the Royal family are required to be members of the Lutheran church.
-On 1 January 2017, Norway made the church independent of the state, but retained the Church's status as the "people's church".
+Previously, parliamentary officials were required to be members of the Church of Norway, and at least half of all government ministers had to be a member.
+As a state church, the clergy were viewed as state employees, and the central and regional church administrations were part of the state administration.

+On 1 January 2017, Norway made the church independent of the state, but retained the Church of Norway's status as the "people's church".
+Members of the royal family are also still required to be members of the Church.
+The issue of separation of church and state in Norway has increasingly been subject to public debate.
+This is seen in the evolution of the public school's subject about Christianity, life stance, and religion.
+The state's loss in a battle at the European Court of Human Rights at Strasbourg in 2007 led to a decreased focus on Christianity in the subject.
+This was partly reverted in 2014.
+There is also debate about Christmas church service in public schools with regard to a 2024 law banning preaching in education.

 Most Norwegians are registered at baptism as members of the Church of Norway.
-Many remain in the church to participate in the community and practices such as baptism, confirmation, marriage, and burial rites.
+Many remain in the church to participate in the community and practises such as baptism, confirmation, marriage, and burial rites.
 About 61.7% of Norwegians were members of the Church of Norway in 2024.
 In the same year, approximately 50.4% of all newborns were baptised and about 47.6% of all 15-year-olds were confirmed in the church.